 **Although a personal interview is not a requirement for admission to the DPT program, applicants are welcome to come and tour the department and meet the physical therapy department faculty.

-The annual tuition rate for students entering in June, 2016 was $38,892 for PA residents and $44,373 for out of state residents; these rates will increase slightly for the class entering in June 2017.
+The annual tuition rate for students entering in June 2017 was $39,786 for PA residents and $45,591 for out of state residents.